jnels13/NC_Litigation_Predictor/README.md

 Like most components of legal representation, MSJs can be expensive, costing from a few thousand dollars in a lower-value case, to many multiples of this as the stakes go up.
 While attorneys' and law firms' judgment on meeting the legal standard is crucial and fact-dependent, their collective experience with a given judge or on a given issue can also be valuable; however, an objective prediction based upon thousands of cases will valuably assist stakeholders in performing an informed and accurate cost-benefit analysis.

 ## Process (OSEMN)

+#### Abstract

+This project was created to assist in the cost-benefit analysis of an MSJ, to supplement anecdote with regard to the judge hearing the motion.
+To provide this insight, I first gathered the data by scraping all available appellate opinions (23 years' worth) and converting them into a Pandas DataFrame.
+After dropping cases that do not reference MSJs, I cleaned things like page numbers and PDF tags, and removed opinions that would confuse the model (i.e., dissents and 'substantial right' decisions).
+Finally, I extracted labels and features using primarily regular expressions functions.
+To extract the case type, I prepared a function using keywords for each case type.
+All functions were varified extensively by hand.

+For the modeling, I first considered balancing the data, which was approximately 3:1 between the affirmed and reversed cases, and ultimately ran the models on both sets of data.
+I experimented across several different models, including logistic regression, random forest, and XG Boost.
+I had also implemented a simple neural network, with varying degrees of success.
+Ultimately, I implemented a stacking classifier incorporating all of these models, though the neural network was ultimatley dropped when the stacking classifier worked better without it.
+The final f-1 score was 0.86 with an accuracy of 0.76.
+I then deployed the final model to Streamlit, which may be accessed <a href="https://share.streamlit.io/jnels13/nc_litigation_predictor/main/litigation_predictor_streamlit.py">HERE.</a>  Future work includes creating a pipeline for future opinions (the model is current through the end of 2021).

 ### __Obtain__: Understanding | Gathering Information | Sourcing Data